Finding Pleasure in Puglia

 Duna Mirante Primitivo di Manduria 2020

 From an area of sand and rock dunes betwixt sea and vineyards, WOW, it smells like kelp (in a great way) but also dried fruit and rosemary.
 Juicy with a super dry finish.
 Prunes and chocolate waltz through.
-I adore. — 6 months ago
+I adore. — a year ago

 Serge, Bob and 6 others liked this